C24IO/Reinvent2019Pytorch/.ipynb_checkpoints/README-checkpoint.md

 ## Extras

-We have and will continue to add a few extras to this set of labs. *bonus* is a directory that contains some helper scripts. *impatient* contains the solved labs with outputs.
+We have and will continue to add a few extras to this set of labs. *bonus* is a directory that contains some helper scripts.
+We have also included an alternative way to solve the toxic comments classification challenge using the [The fastai deep learning library](https://github.com/fastai/fastai).
+Also - the folder *impatient* contains the solved labs with outputs.

 ## References & Source Material